How To Compress A Memory Foam Mattress At Home

 Plastic Mattress Bag

-Plastic mattress bags cost only a couple of dollars and can be bought at bedding retailers or storage facilities such as U-Haul.
+Plastic memory foam bags cost only a couple of dollars and can be bought at bedding retailers or storage facilities such as U-Haul.

-You put your mattress in these durable bags to protect them from damage.
+You put your memory foam mattress in these durable bags to protect them from damage.
 Additionally, if your bed has a mattress protector, we recommend keeping it on while you move for extra protection.

 Whoever coined the phrase “Duct tape can fix anything” wasn’t wrong.
 This heavy-duty tape is extremely versatile, and it can help with your bed-moving situation, too.